geetha-akula/geetha-akula/README.md

 ## 🚀 About Me

-* 🎓 BSc in Data Science and Programming — IIT Madras
+* 🎓 BSc in Data Science and Programming — IIT Madras (CGPA: 8.4)
-* 🤖 Focused on Machine Learning Engineering
+* 🤖 Focused on Machine Learning Engineering and Applied AI
 * 🧠 Skilled in ML Pipelines, Model Deployment, APIs, and Data Analysis
-* 📊 Interested in solving business problems using data-driven systems
+* 📊 Interested in solving real-world business problems using data-driven systems
 * ⚡ Building production-oriented ML applications with backend integration
+* 🤝 Experienced working in collaborative Agile-based development environments
-* 💼 Open to ML Engineer / Data Scientist / Data Engineer / Data Analyst roles
+* 💼 Open to ML Engineer, Data Scientist, and AI Engineer opportunities

 ---